codership/documentation/galeracluster/source/clusterstallonalter.rst

 Given that this is a consequence of something intrinsic to how replication works in Galera Cluster, there is no direct solution to the problem.
 However, you can implement a workaround.

 In the event that you can guarantee that no other session will try to modify the table `and` that there are no other :abbr:`DDL (Data Definition Language)` statements running, you can shift the schema upgrade method from :term:`Total Order Isolation` to :term:`Rolling Schema Upgrade` for the duration of the ``ALTER`` statement.
-This applies the changes to each node individually, without effecting cluster performance.
+This applies the changes to each node individually, without affecting cluster performance.

 To run an ``ALTER`` statement in this manner, on each node run the following queries: